SAP-archive/teched2021-DAT262/exercises/ex8/README.md

 ## Run a Search Query<a name="subex2"></a>

-Search queries can be run via the built-in procedure "ESH_SEARCH" and use ODATA syntax.
+Search queries can be run via the built-in procedure `ESH_SEARCH` and use ODATA syntax.

 ````SQL
 CALL SYS.ESH_SEARCH('[ "/v20411/$all?$filter=Search.search(query=''ann'')" ]', ?);